Potato Cakes From Leftover Mashed Potatoes

 - Once golden brown on both sides, remove from the pan and onto a plate.
 Keep them warm in an oven that was allowed to heat at 200F for just a couple of minutes.

 - With the pan still set at medium-high heat, add the sliced button mushrooms.
 Do not add oil or seasoning to them.
-The goal is to get them to get a nice golden brown color and remain "crisp" in texture.
+The goal is to get them to get a nice golden brown color and to remain crisp in texture.
 Stirring often, the mushrooms should take around 3-4 minutes to cook.
 Again, remove from the pan and keep warm in the oven.

 - Reduce heat to medium and add a drizzle of olive oil to your pan.
 Crack and then add the eggs to the pan.
 Season with salt and pepper(I used seasoned salt only) and cover with a lid.
 Cook until the egg whites are firm, but so that the yolk is still very runny.